-MicroLite is produced by the chemical exfoliation of vermiculite.
+MicroLite is produced by the synthesized delamination – or chemical exfoliation – of vermiculite.
 It is available as both a free-flowing dry powder and as aqueous colloidal dispersions.
 The vermiculite dispersions fall into two broad categories: unformulated and formulated products.

 The unformulated products consist only of vermiculite and water.
 They are highly heat- and flame-resistant and produce virtually no off-gassing or smoke.
 In addition, these products are salt-free, and therefore are ideal for use in end products where corrosion is a concern.

-The formulated dispersions include additives to provide improved performance in areas such as adhesion, flexibility, and dyeability.
+The formulated dispersions possess most of the same benefits outlined by the unformulated dispersions, but also include additives to provide improved performance in areas such as adhesion, flexibility, and/or color and dyeability.

 Because of the many unique features of this product, MicroLite offers numerous benefits when used as films, fillers, coatings, and binders.